forseti-security/forseti-security/_docs/howto/deploy/dev-setup.md

 ### Creating a virtualenv

-Use the commands (or whatever the equivalent is for your Linux/OS X system) below to install and create a virtualenv:
+Use the commands below (or whatever the equivalent is for your Linux/OS X system) to set up a virtualenv:

   ```bash
   # install virtualenvwrapper